frnsys/bane/readme.md

 process.

 Most of the changes are to facilitate the "rapid" aspects of things.
-While the boilerplate is beefier in terms of development dependencies (see the changes below), it's all to make the development process less frustrating and more efficient.
+While the boilerplate is a tad beefier in terms of development dependencies (see the changes below), it's all to make the development process less frustrating and more efficient.